Anthony Howell (performance artist): Life and career

 In 1997, Howell toured Serbia, Macedonia and Montenegro for the British Council, creating new performances in Belgrade and Skopje, and The World Turned Upside Down was shown at Hollywood Leather, London.
 In 1998 he read his poems at The Old Operating Theatre and at the ICA and lectured on "Looking at Light" for the National Gallery of Wales.
 He created a performance with a pig in Belfast for Fix 98, and a performance with two horses for the 2nd International Festival of Experimental Art and Performance in Saint Petersburg.

 The Analysis of Performance Art was published by Harwood Academic Press (now Routledge) in 1999 and his Selected Poems came out in 2000 from Anvil, well as his journal of time spent in Serbia, entitled Serbian Sturgeon (Harwood, now Routledge).
 He recently directed The Infernal Triangle at the ICA, London.
-He is currently working on a book of essays, entitled Immoralism: Art and Its Dark Side.
-Recently he showed The World Turned Upside Down in The Carnivalesque, a national touring exhibition, in Brighton.
+He is currently working on [needs updating] a book of essays, entitled Immoralism: Art and Its Dark Side.
+Recently [updating] he showed The World Turned Upside Down in The Carnivalesque, a national touring exhibition, in Brighton.
 He performed at Hoxton Hall in June in First Class Evening Entertainments for the English National Opera (ENO) and revived A Waterfall by The Theatre of Mistakes for Gallery 291 in November 2000.
-He has recently finished choreographing a film (directed by Jayne Parker).
+He has recently [updating] finished choreographing a film (directed by Jayne Parker).
 The World Turned Upside Down. for BBC 2′s Dance on Camera.